Tuition and Financial Aid

 o Spring Payment Dates: January 1st , February 1st, March 1st, April 1st

 o Summer Payment Dates: May 1st, June 1st, July 1st

 The Payment Plan provides a convenient method for paying educational expenses through regularly scheduled payments.
-For more information regarding the payment plan, visit the Financial Aid Office located in Lone Mountain 203, email firstname.lastname@example.org, or call (415) 422-3387.
+For more information regarding the payment plan, please contact the Student Accounts office at firstname.lastname@example.org, or email@example.com for more general billing matters, or call 415-422-3387.